TheLartians/EasyIterator/README.md

 ## Installation and usage

 EasyIterator is a single-header library, so you can simply download and copy the header into your project, or use the Cmake scripe to install it gloablly.
-Using the [CPM](https://github.com/TheLartians/CPM) dependency manager the easiest way to include EasyIterator is to add with the following lines in your projects' `CMakeLists.txt`.
+Using the [CPM](https://github.com/TheLartians/CPM) dependency manager, you can use EasyIterator simply by adding the following to your projects' `CMakeLists.txt`.

 ```cmake
 CPMAddPackage(